Diptenusarkar/html.org.in/README.md

     - Copy `copy.html` file
     - Now it's your time.
 To make it.

 **Okay, it looks good.
-Now the question is how a add a video tutorial?** <br>
+Now the question is how to add a video tutorial?** <br>
 Well, this is really very good question.
-For that, you need to copy this code.
+For that, you need to copy this code:

 ```html
 <div class="video__plyr">